Sally Macintyre: Career

 In 1971 Macintyre went to a research post at the Centre for Social Studies, University of Aberdeen.
 From 1975 she was employed at the Medical Research Council (MRC) Medical Sociology Unit in Aberdeen.
 She was appointed director of the MRC Medical Sociology Unit in 1983, and moved it to the University of Glasgow in 1984.
 In 1998 she took on the directorship of the Chief Scientist Office-funded Public Health Research Unit, which merged with the MRC Medical Sociology Unit to become the MRC/CSO Social and Public Health Sciences Unit.
 She retired from the directorship in 2013, and was succeeded by Laurence Moore.

 From 2011 until 2014, Macintyre was also director of the Research Institute for Health and Wellbeing at the University of Glasgow.
 She was a member of the council of the UK Medical Research Council from 2008 to 2016.
-In 2014, she chaired the UK Economic and Social Research Council’s working group on the social science agenda for combatting anti-microbial resistance.
-Between 2014 and 2016, Macintyre co-chaired the expert advisory group advising the Chief Medical Officers of the UK about revised alcohol consumption guidelines.
+In 2014, she chaired the UK Economic and Social Research Council's working group on the social science agenda for combatting anti-microbial resistance.
+Between 2014 and 2016, she co-chaired the expert advisory group advising the Chief Medical Officers of the UK about revised alcohol consumption guidelines.

-Macintyre was the inaugural chair of the scientific advisory board of the UK Prevention Research Partnership, from 2016-2019.
+She was the inaugural chair of the scientific advisory board of the UK Prevention Research Partnership, from 2016 to 2019.
 In this period, she was also a member of the Human Tissue Authority and of the UK Biobank's Ethics and Governance Council.
-Macintyre was appointed as the inaugural chair of the Nuffield Council on Bioethics governing board in 2017.
+She was appointed as the inaugural chair of the Nuffield Council on Bioethics governing board in 2017.